arrowSoftware/8BitCPU/README.md

 * OR = OUTPUT REGISTER
   * OI = Enable output register load.
     * Loads the output register with the value currently on the data bus.

 ### Instruction microcode decriptions

+* Control Flags is a bit mapping of each microword
+* OpCode in column 2 is the assembly opcode value
+* opCode in secnd to last column is the microcode opcode value.

 | Instruction | OpCode |CF |ZF |VF |NF |Step  |FI |HL |AI |AO |SEL  |EO |CI |BI |BO |MI |RW |RR |II |IR |CE |CO |JP |OI |OpCode  |Control Flags  |
 |:------------|:------:|:-:|:-:|:-:|:-:|:----:|:-:|:-:|:-:|:-:|:---:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:------:|:-------------:|